Inference on common trends in functional time series: I(1) time series and stochastic trends in Hilbert space

-where $\{\varepsilon_t\}_{t \in \mathbb{Z}}$ is an $\mathcal H$-valued white noise, $\Theta (z) = I - \sum_{j=1}^p \Theta_j z^j$, $\Psi(z) = I + \sum_{j=1}^q \Psi_j z^j$, and $p$ and $q$ are allowed to be infinite.
+where $\{\varepsilon_t\}_{t \in \mathbb{Z}}$ is an $\mathcal H$-valued white noise, $\Theta (z) = I - \sum_{j=1}^{q_1} \Theta_j z^j$, $\Psi(z) = I + \sum_{j=1}^{q_2} \Psi_j z^j$, and $q_1,q_2$ are allowed to be infinite.
 In this case, if $\Theta (z)$ is a Fredholm operator-valued function with a unit root, then it can be shown from the Granger-Johansen representation theorem in Hilbert space \citep{BS2018,Franchi2017b,seo_2023} that \eqref{eqfinite} is always satisfied.
-A sufficient (but not necessary) condition for $\Theta(z)$ to be a Fredholm operator is that $\Theta_1,\ldots , \Theta_p$ are compact.
-It is common to assume compactness of autoregressive operators in statistical analysis of the functional ARMA model, and thus finiteness of $\nd$ arises as a natural consequence.
-In a setup with vector-valued time series of high dimension, the condition in \eqref{eqfinite} may not be natural but encompasses some, possibly many, examples, such as the nonstationary dynamic factor models discussed in Remark~\ref{remfac}. \end{remark}
+A sufficient (but not necessary) condition for $\Theta(z)$ to be a Fredholm operator is that $\Theta_1,\ldots , \Theta_{q_1}$ are compact and $q_1<\infty$. \revlab{ce_2nd_minor2} It is common to assume compactness of autoregressive operators in statistical analysis of the functional ARMA model, and thus finiteness of $\nd$ arises as a natural consequence. \revlab{ce_2nd_major2}Of course, for vector-valued time series, where the dimension $p$ is fixed, $\nd$ is inherently finite.
+However, in high-dimensional settings, where $p$ grows with the sample size as discussed in Remark~\ref{rem3}, the condition $\nd < \infty$ may be less natural, and there is no obvious counterpart to the assumption of compact autoregressive operators.
+Nonetheless, even in high-dimensional settings the condition \eqref{eqfinite} does encompass some relevant examples like factor structures (such as the nonstationary dynamic factor models discussed in Remark~\ref{remfac}) where nonstationarity is driven by a limited number of factors. \end{remark}